FelixGail/MusicBot-gplaymusic/README.md

 # JMusicBot-gplaymusic
-A GooglePlayMusic provider for the JMusicBot (https://github.com/BjoernPetersen/JMusicBot)
+A GooglePlayMusic provider for the MusicBot (https://github.com/BjoernPetersen/MusicBot)

 #### Requirements
 In order to be able to use this plugin, you will need an active AllAccess subscription to Google's